AbdalazizAH/example_Tarek_ahmed/README.md

 ## Description

 The script defines a class `WOterFoolting` that calculates water-oil relative permeability (`kro/krw`) based on saturation values (`Sw`).
-It implements methods to compute the slope and intercept of the data, calculate the `fw` (water fractional flow), `dfw/dsw` (derivative of water fractional flow with respect to saturation), and print the results.
+It implements methods to compute the slope and intercept of the data, calculate the `fw` , `dfw/dsw` , and print the results.
 Additionally, it provides methods to plot the data.

 ## Prerequisites